 TMJ Treatment in Innsbrook, MO.
-Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
-The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
+TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
+Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
 When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.

 For residents in Innsbrook, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Innsbrook, MO.
-At Axes Physical Therapy, our Innsbrook, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
-Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
+At Axes Physical Therapy, our Innsbrook, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
+Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
 You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.

 What Is Temporomandibular Joint Dysfunction (TMD)?